.avif)

 Some of the things we did include:

-This experience helped us accumulate significant knowledge across multiple GCP use-cases—from greenfield builds to migrations and optimization—and enables us to deliver high-quality GCP setups that are maintainable, observable, and ready to scale.
+This experience helped us accumulate significant knowledge across multiple GCP use-cases—from greenfield builds to migrations and ongoing optimization—and enables us to deliver high-quality GCP setups that are maintainable, observable, and ready to scale.

 Some of the things we can help you do with GCP include: